Albert Arthur, Fishery Improvement Project Analyst

-Justin Boevers is the Director of Operations for FishChoice where he uses his expertise in sustainable seafood to oversee the FishChoice.com sustainable seafood platform, manage public communications, and guides the organization’s strategy.
-Justin has lead the growth of FishChoice.com’s platform from a small, niche website to one of the largest seafood industry resources available today through successful relationship building and a visionary approach.
+Justin Boevers is a Program Director for FishChoice where he uses his expertise in sustainable seafood to oversee the FishChoice.com sustainable seafood platform, manages public communications, and guides the organization’s strategy.
+Justin has led the growth of FishChoice.com’s platform from a small, niche website to one of the largest seafood industry resources available today through successful relationship building and a visionary approach.
 Prior to FishChoice, Justin worked for the Marine Stewardship Council where he managed the progress of Walmart Stores’ industry-leading sustainable seafood commitment.
-Justin holds a Master of Marine Affairs degree from the University of Washington and currently serves on the Board of Overseers for Chef’s Collaborative.
+Justin holds a Master of Marine Affairs degree from the University of Washington and currently serves on Boards for Chef’s Collaborative and Food Alliance.
 Justin is a proud father and husband, who spends his leisure time fishing, skiing, and paddling.

 Margaret Gilroy, Project Coordinator

 Margaret Gilroy is the Project Coordinator at FishChoice.
 She has worked on various marine conservation projects, including a queen conch population study in the Bahamas for the Cape Eleuthera Institute and a vulnerability assessment of bivalves to ocean acidification for the United States Environmental Protection Agency.
 She was also a consultant for the Natural Resources Defense Council on an international marine mammal bycatch project and co-authored their Net Loss report.
 Prior to joining FishChoice, she held different positions in the media industry where she helped coordinate and manage client campaigns.
 Margaret holds a Bachelor of Arts in Environmental Studies from the College of the Holy Cross and a Master of Environmental Management from Duke University.
 Margaret owns multiple octopus home decor items and loves the color green.